Adrienne Veigele

-Adrienne Veigele (born Adrienne Veigelé; c.
-1862 – 1915) was a French teacher and activist for women's rights and vegetarianism.
-She was the daughter of campaigner Alexandrine Veigele.
-After settling in London, she taught French and music to support her and her mother's activism.
-Veigele contributed to the feminist periodical Shafts, held posts in the Women's Vegetarian Union, founded by her mother, and served on the Editorial and Executive Committees of the Vegetarian Federal Union.
-In 1896 she founded the Women's International Progressive Union to promote women's education and reform, and later established vegetarian organisations abroad, including the Société Belge pour l'Étude de la Réforme Alimentaire in Brussels (1897) and the Dublin Society for the Study of Food Reform (1899).
+Adrienne Veigele (Adrienne Veigelé; October 1862 – c.
+31 May 1915) was a French-born teacher and activist for women's rights and vegetarianism who later became a naturalised British citizen.
+The daughter of Alexandrine Veigele, she moved with her family to London in childhood and worked as a teacher of French and music.

+Veigele held posts in the Women's Vegetarian Union, served on the editorial and executive committees of the Vegetarian Federal Union, and contributed to the feminist periodical Shafts.
+In 1896 she founded the Women's International Progressive Union.
+She later helped establish vegetarian organisations abroad, including the Société Belge pour l'étude de la réforme alimentaire in Brussels in 1897 and the Dublin Society for the Study of Food Reform in 1899.
+She died by suicide in 1915 after years of illness and financial hardship.

 Early life

 Veigele was born in Paris around 1862 to John and Alexandrine Veigele.
-She moved to London with her family at the age of 5.
-Her mother adopted a vegetarian diet in 1888 and became active in campaigns for vegetarianism and women's rights.
+She moved with her family to London in 1866, when she was five.
+Her mother adopted a vegetarian diet in 1888 and became active in the vegetarian movement and women's rights.

 Career

 Teaching and writing

-Veigele taught French and music to support their reform activities.
-From February 1894 she advertised tuition in the feminist magazine Shafts, and in, 1898 she contributed an article titled "Qualities admired by Men in Women and by Women in Men".
+Veigele taught French and music to support herself and her mother.
+From February 1894 she advertised tuition in the feminist magazine Shafts.
+In 1898 she contributed an article to the magazine titled "Qualities admired by Men in Women and by Women in Men".